Event staffing strategies that help you find top event workers

 Focus on schedule flexibility

 The events industry has irregular hours, and workers may be on the schedule for 35 hours one week and 10 the next.
 Seasonal changes may also mean fewer or more workers are needed on staff.
 However, lack of job flexibility led to many people leaving their jobs during the Great Resignation — especially in the events industry.

 By allowing workers to have more of a say in their own schedule, they can make other plans accordingly.
 They’ll also feel valued, which helps aid in retention.
 As new workers join, they’ll also be incentivized to stay because the job is willing to accommodate many of their needs.

 Review your compensation strategy

 Wage increases have often been used to attract workers during the recent labor shortage.
 While paying employees more may seem like a financial burden on your business, the investment is less expensive than the cost of keeping positions vacant.
-A pay raise can also help retain workers and prevent excessive overtime hours, which is costly and detrimental to productivity.

 If raises aren’t within your budget, consider occasional bonuses for workers who are loyal or consistent.
 While bonuses are often monetary, they can also come in the form of gift cards or tickets to local events, which can be more budget-friendly.

 Depending on their role, an event worker may be moving merchandise or selling concessions.
 Or they might be taking tickets or showing people to their seats.
 The more experience your event workers have in different areas of the business makes them more valuable.
 That’s especially true if you need to cover a sudden absence.

 Rotating can also lead to higher retention rates, as workers want opportunities to expand their skill set.
 You can further incentivize the rotation schedule by asking what duties they are interested in.
 This consideration makes employees feel even more valued.

 How PeopleReady can help you find event workers for your next event